mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 # Selecting Random Polynomials

 When running NTRU, we need at times random polynomials with specific forms; doing this is referred to a sampling.

 We need to do this both when generating keys as well as when encrypting a message.
 It MUST rely on a cryptographically secure random number generator to select these values.

 ## Sample a random trinary polynomial

-This function (called sample_iid by the reference code) selects a random trinary polynomial, that is, one whose all the coefficients are either 0, 1 or q-1, with the last coefficient 0.
+At times in NTRU, we need to selects a random trinary polynomial, that is, one whose all the coefficients are either 0, 1 or q-1, with the last coefficient 0.

-This can be done by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3, mapping 2 to q-1 (and setting the last coefficient to be 0)
-This isn't precisely uniform; it is close enough for security.
+This operation is performed by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3, mapping 2 to q-1 (and setting the last coefficient to be 0) While this operation is not precisely uniform it is close enough for the purposes of NTRU.

 ## Sample a random balanced trinary polynomial